+'''

 less Hello.java

+'''

 in the terminal window.
-The less command lists the contents of a file, and you can move forward and backward using space and b, just like in the man command.
-You can also use the arrow keys.
+The less command lists the contents of a file, and you can move forward and backward one page at a time using space and b, just like in the man command.
+You can also use the arrow keys to move forward and backward a line at a time.
 Type q to quit from the less command.